moviefan322/readme-writer/README real.md

 ## License

-It is a functional code to help automate the writing of README files
+This is a js program that automatically formats a readme

-## Questions
+## Contact

 Philip Neumann
 https://github.com/moviefan322